List of The Owl House characters: Kikimora

 Kikimora (voiced by Mela Lee) is Belos' minion and essentially his secretary, often fighting people or giving out orders.
 Her hair resembles a hand clinging onto her head, and she wears a jacket that covers her mouth; a glimpse of her mouth is shown in "Clouds on the Horizon", showing she has two teeth.
 She rarely appears in season one, often contacting members of the Emperor's Coven.

 In season two, Kikimora shows more of her ruthless side as she uses her dragon in an attempt to murder Hunter and take credit for his mission of retrieving palismen.
 She fails when Hunter works with Luz to free the palismen and escape without her discovering their identities, but notes that Hunter has an injury matching the one she inflicted on her attacker.
 Since then, she has considered Hunter to be her workplace arch-rival and seems determined to seek revenge on him than help.
 Concerned for her job and well-being, she briefly teams up with Luz and her friends so she can escape.
 However, upon hearing that she might acquire a long-coveted promotion, she turns on them.
 Plant Coven head Terra Snapdragon reveals that she was testing her loyalty and that the promotion was real, but Kikimora is disappointed to learn that the "promotion" was Belos allowing her to live.
 She later dispatches the Emperor's Coven to raid the Owl House after he declares its residents wanted criminals.
 She is revealed to have been demoted to delivery girl for Belos at some point, kidnapping who she assumed was "Hunter", but was actually Luz posing as him through Gus's spell, in hopes of being promoted to a better position.
 However, after being denied her promotion and learning the truth behind the Day of Unity, Kikimora helps King reach the Collector to get back at Belos.

-In season three, following the Collector's takeover, Kikimora influences Boscha to rule the survivors with an iron fist in disguise under the alias "Miki," and as well as disguising the her mech as her sister “Roka”, mainly so that she can get back at Luz when she returns.
+In season three, following the Collector's takeover, Kikimora influences Boscha to rule the survivors with an iron fist in disguise under the alias "Miki," and as well as disguising her mech as her sister “Roka”, mainly so that she can get back at Luz when she returns.
 Luz, Camila, and their friends manage to convince Boscha and the rest of the school to turn on her, resulting in her defeat once again.
 In the epilogue, Kikimora is seen helping to rebuild the Boiling Isles, possibly as penance for her misdeeds.